compsci201/compsci201.github.io/huffman/3-compression.md

 ###Pseudo_EOF:
 Finally, write out the encoding of the pseudo_EOF file character.
 This way, your uncompression algorithm will know when to stop reading bits since files tend to have a small number of buffer bits at the end which don't actually express any information.
+You will need to explicitly write out the bits for the psuedo_EOF so that they will be able to be recognized when you uncompress the file.
 To make sure that the entire bit-encoding of the pseudo_EOF gets written out to the file, you also need to flush the BitOutputStream since it only writes 8 bits at a time.
-The psedo_EOF will be elaborated upon in **Uncompress**.